lingxiaoli94/SCVM/README.md

-# Source code for Self-Consistent Velocity Matching of Probability Flows (NeurIPS 2023).
+# Self-Consistent Velocity Matching of Probability Flows
+This repository contains the source code for the NeurIPS 2023 paper [Self-Consistent Velocity Matching of Probability Flows](https://arxiv.org/pdf/2301.13737.pdf) by Lingxiao Li, Samuel Hurault, and Justin Solomon.

 ## Dependencies
 - jax (please follow the official installation instructions; all other packages can be `pip` installed)